CaptainFact/captain-fact-extension/README.md

 if it's older than 15 minutes.
 This is a privacy improvement that guarantees we don't track the videos you're watching and don't send unnecessary requests.

-- Why do you need tab permissions?

-Because the script is injected programmatically in the background (only if video is known from cache) and to be able to turn off CaptainFact on all tabs when you unselect it from the extension popup.

-You can check by yourself in `chrome/extension/background.js` (look for `chrome.tabs.`)

 - Why do you need Youtube permissions?

 To be able to inject the facts overlay on YouTube videos.